vboussot/CurvasPDACVI/README.md

 [![Hugging Face](https://img.shields.io/badge/🤗%20Hugging%20Face-CURVASPDACVI-blue)](https://huggingface.co/VBoussot/CurvasPDACVI)

-# CURVAS2025: Bayesian Modeling of Inter-Annotator Variability (3rd place 🏅)
+# CURVAS2025: Bayesian Modeling of Inter-Annotator Variability in UNet-Based PDAC Tumor Segmentation (3rd place 🏅)

 This repository provides the code, configurations, and models used for our submission to the **CURVAS 2025 Challenge**, focused on **uncertainty-aware segmentation** of **Pancreatic Ductal Adenocarcinoma (PDAC)** from CT scans.
 Our approach extends **pre-trained nnU-Net models** with **Adaptable Bayesian Neural Network (ABNN)** layers to model **inter-annotator variability** and generate **voxel-wise uncertainty maps**.